MAZ-530: History

 In the 1950s the USSR manufactured biaxial MAZ-525 dump trucks with 25-ton carrying capacity.
 In the mid-1950s the MAZ plant created a larger model.
 The MAZ-530 had a similar layout to the MAZ-525, but becomes triaxial, thereby giving increasing payload capacity by 15 tons.
 The new model had a more powerful diesel V-shaped 12-cylinder D-12-450 450 hp engine.
 The new machine had two rear driving axles with an equalizer suspension, a frame representing the box beam and oversized tires 18.00-32.

 The first prototype was ready in early March 1957.
 It appeared at the All-Soviet Agricultural exhibition in Moscow.
 The 1958 MAZ-530 was exhibited at the World Industrial Exhibition in Brussels (Belgium), where it was awarded the Grand Prix.
 In 1960 production of MAZ-530 was transferred to a new car factory BelAZ in the village of Zhodino near Minsk.
 As of 1963 three dozen MAZ/BelAZ-530 had been produced.

 Project evaluation

 Comparable trucks were made only in the United States.
 It was the first and only 6×4 heavy dump truck in the USSR.
-MAZ-530 had very good prospects, but was too late, as the 60's layout was obsolete.
-The BelAZ Design Bureau began the development of fundamentally new various capacity dump trucks, so MAZ-530 was discontinued.
+MAZ-530 had good prospects, but was too late, as the layout of the 1960s was obsolete.
+The BelAZ Design Bureau began the development of fundamentally new various capacity dump trucks, so the MAZ-530 was discontinued.
 Cumulative production of 30 units was minuscule.
 No specimens remain.